 Once you’ve decided to retain an attorney for your divorce, set up an intake appointment with the divorce attorney as soon as possible.
 This may seem obvious.
 In fact, you may be wondering why we even brought this up.
 However, it’s one of those things that’s easier said than done.

-For a lot of people, calling to schedule an intake appointment to retain a divorce attorney means the start to the end of a marriage.
+For a lot of people, retaining a divorce attorney means the start to the end of a marriage.
 Even if you haven’t been happy for a long time or have been talking about getting a divorce, it’s the completing of this step that often makes it “more real” for people and with that realization can come a flood of unwanted emotions and unanswered questions.
 At this point, it’s very easy to become paralyzed with fear and worry.

 However, if you’re past the contemplation stage and you’re absolutely sure that you want a divorce, allowing yourself the chance to meet your divorce attorney can help with some of those unanswered questions and fears and provide some support.